The Lovin' Spoonful: Greenwich Village and folk music

 In 1964, Sebastian lived in an apartment on Prince Street in Little Italy, a Manhattan neighborhood south of Greenwich Village.
 That year, Erik Jacobsen, the former banjo player of the bluegrass band Knob Lick Upper 10,000, moved into the apartment next door, and the two soon bonded over their shared interests of smoking marijuana and listening to eclectic music.
 Like Sebastian, Jacobsen had been affected by the new sound of the Beatles; he later recalled that while touring in early 1964, he listened to the group for the first time on a jukebox: "I decided, kind of then and there I think, that I was gonna quit the Knob Lick Upper 10,000, and go to New York City, and produced electric folk music."
-As part of his effort to switch focus towards production, Jacobsen recorded demos for musicians in the Village, including Sebastian's compositions "Warm Baby" and "Rooty-Toot".
-(Note: Both of Sebastian's demos featured experimentation and exotic instruments, including African drums, bongo drums and a sitar.
+As part of his effort to switch focus towards production, Jacobsen recorded demos for musicians in the Village, including for Sebastian.
+Sebastian's demos of "Warm Baby" and "Rooty-Toot" featured experimentation and exotic instruments, including African drums, bongo drums and a sitar.
 Jerry Yester recalled playing on "Warm Baby" with other local folk musicians, including Jesse Colin Young and Sticks Evans.
-Both demos went unissued, but the Spoonful rerecorded "Warm Baby" for Daydream and Sebastian included "Rooty-Toot" on his 1971 live album Cheapo-Cheapo Productions Presents Real Live.)
+(Note: Both demos went unissued, but the Spoonful rerecorded "Warm Baby" for Daydream and Sebastian included "Rooty-Toot" on his 1971 live album Cheapo-Cheapo Productions Presents Real Live.)